julelang/manual/src/std/net.md

 If network is Tcp4, it will accept only IPv4 addresses and if address is IPv6, will try to convert IPv4.
 If network is Tcp6, it will accept only IPv6 address and address is IPv4, will not try to convert IPv6.
 If network is Tcp, it will use Tcp4 for empty addresses and try for IPv4 if possible.
 If address is IPv4 or IPv6 which is converted to IPv4 successfully, will use Tcp4, otherwise IPv6 and Tcp6 preferred.

+For UDP:\
+The address has the form `host:port`.
+The host must be a literal IP address, or a host name that can be resolved to IP addresses such as `localhost`.
+The port must be a literal port number or a service name.
+If the host is a literal IPv6 address it must be enclosed in brackets, as in `[2001:db8::1]:80` or `[fe80::1%zone]:80`.
+The zone specifies the scope of the literal IPv6 address as defined in RFC 4007.
+The functions `JoinHostPort` and `SplitHostPort` manipulate a pair of host and port in this form.

+If network is Udp4, it will accept only IPv4 addresses and if address is IPv6, will try to convert IPv4.
+If network is Udp6, it will accept only IPv6 address and address is IPv4, will not try to convert IPv6.
+If network is Udp, it will use Udp4 for empty addresses and try for IPv4 if possible.
+If address is IPv4 or IPv6 which is converted to IPv4 successfully, will use Udp4, otherwise IPv6 and Udp6 preferred.

 It will forward any exceptional from network connectors.

 ---